jarun/buku/README.md

                            use --tag to export only specific tags -i, --import file    import bookmarks from html file FF and Google Chrome formats supported
-      --markdown           use markdown with -e and -i
+      --md                 use markdown with -e and -i
                            format: [title](url), 1 per line
       -m, --merge file     add bookmarks from another buku DB file -p, --print [...]    show details of bookmark by DB index